AnatolyShirykalov/bookmarklets/README.md

 # Usage
-Add to bookmarks "javascript:" + entry "of some file.min.js"
+Add to bookmarks "javascript:" + "entry of some file.min.js"

 # Example
 ```